 There is a deep connection between the gut and the brain known as the brain-gut-axis that is quite complex and includes the vagus nerve, neural, endocrine, immune, and humoral links.
 The brain has a direct impact on the stomach and the intestines.
 Just thinking about eating can make your mouth water and can cause a release of the stomach juices before the food even gets into the body.

-Think about it now.… Just imagine you have beautiful piece of sweet, juicy watermelon, Taste that watermelon, feel the texture, the coolness, the sweetness and notice how refreshing it tastes.
+Just imagine you have a beautiful piece of sweet, juicy watermelon, Taste that watermelon, feel the texture, the coolness, the sweetness and notice how refreshing it tastes.
 Become aware of how it effortlessly falls apart in your mouth.
 Notice how watery it is.
-Really experience and taste it’s unique flavor.
+Really experience and taste its unique flavour.

-The vagus nerve plays an important role in creating balance between the gut and the brain, and also reducing inflammation.
+This nerve plays an important role in creating a balance between the gut and the brain, and also reducing inflammation.
 It plays a part in immune response, digestion, mood control and heart rate.
 The vagus nerve essentially turns off your unconscious fight/flight response.
-If stress or anxiety is having an effect on your mental health, this can be transferred to your gut.
+If stress or anxiety is affecting your mental health, this can be transferred to your gut.
 Stress can affect movement and contractions of the gastrointestinal tract.
 The more stressed you are, the worse this experience can be.

-If you’d like more info on hypnotherapy for gut health and IBS, get in contact with me 🙂
+Would you like more info on hypnotherapy for gut health and IBS?